lucasrennok/SQLInjectionSample/README.md

 > }

 ## :unlock: Where is the problem?
 Specifically, the problem is in LoginController class at 'server/src/controllers/LoginController.ts'.
 Get method starts the 'index' function in that class, and this function is just reading the query and putting the data from it at a string that will select something at 'login' table with the username and password which are on the input.
-If you want to eliminate SQL Injection attacks from the site, just change this file LoginController.ts at this rows:
+If you want to eliminate SQL Injection attacks from the site, just change this file LoginController.ts at these rows:

 ![changes](/readme_imgs/changeIt.PNG)